Robust Dynamic Operating Envelopes for DER Integration in Unbalanced Distribution Networks

-Several OE calculation approaches have been developed in recent years.
+Several DOE calculation approaches have been developed in recent years.
 A common approach is based on exact unbalanced three-phase power flow (UTPF) calculations \cite{Blackhall2020,project_edge,project_symphony,BL_ieee_access}.
-This approach typically uses the knowledge of the network parameters, the voltage at a reference bus, and estimated load profiles for \emph{passive} customers (those with fixed connections), to calculate OEs for \emph{active} customers (those with flexible connections managed by OEs) by gradually increasing export/import power levels for the latter until a violation of an operational network constraint (e.g., maximum regulatory voltage magnitude) is detected.
-Although this approach has been adopted in Australian flagship projects \cite{project_edge_alg,project_symphony_alg}, it involves many iterations and may lead to low efficiency in available network capacity utilisation, especially when all customers are allocated the same OE.
+This approach typically uses the knowledge of the network parameters, the voltage at a reference bus, and estimated load profiles for \emph{passive} customers (those with fixed connections), to calculate DOEs for \emph{active} customers (those with flexible connections managed by DOEs) by gradually increasing export/import power levels for the latter until a violation of an operational network constraint (e.g., maximum regulatory voltage magnitude) is detected.
+Although this approach has been adopted in Australian flagship projects \cite{project_edge_alg,project_symphony_alg}, it involves many iterations and may lead to low efficiency in available network capacity utilisation, especially when all customers are allocated the same DOE.

-Approaches based on unbalanced three-phase optimal power flow (UTOPF) calculations have been investigated to improve capacity utilisation \cite{Petrou2021,Liu2022_doe}.
-Here the formulation of a suitable optimisation objective function with the same data inputs of an UTPF-based approach seeks to optimally allocate the permissible operational limits underlying OEs subject to meeting operational constraints.
-Arguably a more rigorous and flexible alternative, the UTOPF-based approach, however, may be computationally demanding and harder to implement in large-scale problems due to potential convergence issues.
+Approaches based on unbalanced three-phase \emph{optimal} power flow (UTOPF) calculations have been investigated to improve capacity utilisation \cite{Petrou2021,Liu2022_doe}.
+Here the formulation of a suitable optimisation objective function with the same data inputs of an UTPF-based approach seeks to optimally allocate the permissible operational limits underlying DOEs subject to meeting operational constraints.
+Arguably a more rigorous and flexible alternative, the UTOPF-based approach, however, can be computationally demanding and harder to implement in large-scale problems due to potential convergence difficulties.
 Linear UTOPF models have been considered to mitigate these computational scalability issues at the expense of computation accuracy \cite{Petrou2021,Liu2022_doe}.
-Since linear UTOPF is an \emph{approximation} typically obtained by linearising around an operating point \cite{Franco2018,Liu2022_doe,BL-isgt-asia} or by neglecting power losses \cite{bfm_threephase}, model errors become more significant when the true operating point deviates from the operating point used in the linearisation, or when dealing with resistive networks with higher power losses.
+Indeed, since linear UTOPF is an \emph{approximation} commonly obtained by linearising around an operating point \cite{Franco2018,Liu2022_doe,BL-isgt-asia} or by neglecting power losses \cite{bfm_threephase}, model errors become more significant when the true operating point deviates from the operating point used in the linearisation, or when dealing with resistive networks with considerable power losses.